Messi self-isolating in ‘complicated’ & worrying times as Barcelona stars break during coronavirus pandemic | Goal.com

 A statement released by the Catalan giants read: “Given the healthcare situation and according to the recommendations of the club's medical staff, the first team has suspended all activity until further notice.”

-Messi and the Blaugrana will not be back on the field any time soon, with a Champions League clash with Manchester City going the same way as La Liga matches.
+Messi and the Blaugrana will not be back on the field any time soon, with a Champions League clash with Napoli going the same way as La Liga matches.

 As a result, Quique Setien’s squad are taking in an enforced break.